 This dashboard lets you customize everything from the appearance of the countdown to selecting specific products or a category of products where you plan to display the banner.
 You can change the positioning to display the countdown in custom areas of your pages.
 And you can also do things like creating a custom countdown for each unique visitor.
 In other words, this plugin can be used to promote special offers to new customers arriving at your eCommerce store.

 And, a large number of online retailers have also enabled this option.
 In terms of marketing, enabling crypto payments can lead to an increased number of customers.
-This is mostly because people who do have crypto tend to look up eCommerce stores that accept crypto payments.
+This is mostly because people with crypto tend to look up eCommerce stores that accept crypto payments.

 While it would be wonderful to simply activate a plugin and watch the sales start flooding in, it’s not exactly how it works.
 Like anything marketing-related, everything comes down to testing and optimization.
-As long as you understand the purpose of a certain plugin and the features it provides, you can better equip yourself to monitor how that specific plugin affects your sales.
+As long as you understand a certain plugin’s purpose and its features, you can better equip yourself to monitor how that specific plugin affects your sales.

 Lastly, you have to be willing to experiment with new things.
 As we saw throughout this article, there are a plethora of plugins that provide unique yet easy-to-implement features.

 How you choose to implement them is up to you.
-And it goes without saying that trying something new is better than not trying at all.
+And trying something new is better than not trying at all.